Databases and search tools conditions of use

 - QUT alumni - selected library databases are available to eligible alumni.

-- Community members - the Library provides public access to databases from the QUT Community Collection for grant seekers, fundraisers and philanthropists.
+- Community members - the Library provides public access to databases from the Candid online collection for community grantseekers, fundraisers and philanthropists.
 In addition, access to selected databases is provided to visiting groups as part of Library facilitated workshops from within QUT Library buildings.

 You agree to